Phoenix virus removal guide

 How to avoid installation of malware

 Do not open attachments or web links included in irrelevant emails that are received from unknown, suspicious addresses.
 Typically, cyber criminals present their emails and attachments as important, official, etc. Unofficial activation/'cracking' tools often cause installation of malware.
 It is illegal to use these tools and they should be avoided.
 Installed software should be updated using implemented functions or tools provided by the official software developers.
 Programs should be downloaded from official websites only, since other sources (mentioned above) can be used to distribute malicious programs.
 Have reputable anti-virus or anti-spyware software installed and scan the operating system with it regularly.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.